JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 Description:
 ^^^^^^^^^^^^
-Vertical interpolation observation operator implements linear interpolation in vertical coordinate.
-If vertical coordinate is air_pressure or air_pressure_levels, interpolation is done in logarithm of air pressure.
-For all other vertical coordinates interpolation is done in specified coordinate (no logarithm applied)
+This observation operator implements linear interpolation in a vertical coordinate.
+If the vertical coordinate is :code:`air_pressure` or :code:`air_pressure_levels`, interpolation is done in the logarithm of air pressure.
+For all other vertical coordinates interpolation is done in the specified coordinate (no logarithm applied).

+This operator can be used as a component of the `Composite` operator.

 Configuration options:
 ^^^^^^^^^^^^^^^^^^^^^^
-* :code:`vertical coordinate` [optional] : specifies which vertical coordinate to use in interpolation.
-If air_pressure or air_pressure_levels is used, the interpolation is done in log(air pressure).
-Default value is air pressure.
+* :code:`vertical coordinate` [optional]: the vertical coordinate to use in interpolation.
+If set to :code:`air_pressure` or :code:`air_pressure_levels`, the interpolation is done in log(air pressure).
+The default value is :code:`air_pressure`.
+* :code:`observation vertical coordinate` [optional]: name of the ObsSpace variable (from the :code:`MetaData` group) storing the vertical coordinate of observation locations.
+If not set, assumed to be the same as :code:`vertical coordinate`.
+* :code:`variables` [optional]: a list of names of ObsSpace variables to be simulated by this operator (see the example below).
+This option should only be set if this operator is used as a component of the `Composite` operator.
+If it is not set, the operator will simulate all ObsSpace variables.

 Examples of yaml:
 ^^^^^^^^^^^^^^^^^